Replacing Missing Teeth

 Your teeth affect your whole body.
 When your teeth are healthy, you’re healthier too.
 A missing tooth can affect your bite, speech and eating choices.
 As you rely more on your remaining teeth, you increase the chance they will wear out prematurely, or be damaged or lost.

 Who would want their appearance and health to deteriorate?
 That’s the natural consequence of missing teeth – the jaw literally melts away.
 Generally, people will lose 25% of their supporting jawbone structure within the first year after tooth loss.
 Dental implants are more easily placed when teeth are first extracted because bone replacement becomes more complex as time passes.
 The great news?
 Implants act just like your natural teeth.
 They safeguard and preserve your bone structure, oral health and appearance.
-Your dentist and Dr. Chesley will provide you with options so that you can make the most informed decision concerning tooth replacement.
+Your dentist and Dr. Chesley or Dr. Salgueiro will provide you with options so that you can make the most informed decision concerning tooth replacement.

 Tooth Replacement Options

 You can select from a number of different options to replace your missing teeth – from temporary to long-lasting solutions.

 A good candidate is anyone missing one or more teeth, or who is unhappy with their dentures.
 Age is not a factor.
 However, smoking, diseases such as diabetes, and radiation therapy to the area, have been shown to lower the success rate of implant placement.
 X-rays of your jaw will be taken to evaluate whether they will accommodate implants.
 Detailed x-rays may also be required to determine if other tests or procedures are needed to place implants properly.

 A fixed bridge is a connected set of replacement teeth.
 For support, it is cemented into position on top of the teeth adjacent to the empty space.
 The protective outer layer of these teeth is usually removed or ground down prior to attaching the bridge.